-8.39-Depositing collected funds
+8.39-DEPOSITING COLLECTED FUNDS

 From time to time, staff members may collect funds in the course of their employment.
-It is the responsibility of any staff member to deposit such funds they have collected, or to have such funds deposited by another appropriate staff member, daily1 into the appropriate accounts for which they have been collected.
+It is the responsibility of any staff member to deposit such funds they have collected daily 1 into the appropriate accounts for which they have been collected.
 The Superintendent or his/her designee shall be responsible for determining the need for receipts for funds collected and other record keeping requirements and of notifying staff of the requirements.